Need to Plan for the Financial Future of Your Children and Grandchildren?

 Our compassionate wills and trust attorneys have in-depth experience with estate planning for people looking to leave a legacy.
 We use decades of legal insight not just to draft and execute the legal documents you need to establish legitimate plans for your assets and property, but also to empower you with the tools and the knowledge you need to make the best choices for your family.
 We have handled countless estates like yours and are ready to protect you and your property.

-Whether you want to ensure your children, grandchildren, or other family members are provided for in the future or hope to bypass unnecessary taxes and legal complexities – the Gentry Law Firm has the answers.
+Whether you want to ensure your children, grandchildren, or other family members are provided for in the future or hope to bypass unnecessary taxes and legal complexities – the trusted Marietta family lawyers at Gentry Law Firm have the answers.

 Our Marietta Estate Planning Lawyers Offer: